Showing all 8 results

 Awesome early pink slicer tomato from Quebec.
 Being from another short season climate it is perfect for the Pacific Northwest.
 6-8 oz pink globe fruit, excellent flavor and yields.
 Blemish free and good firmness make it great for market.
 The tall determinate bushes are easily caged or staked with a Florida weave trellis.
 Bred by Roger Doucet in 1975 at the Station Provinciale de Recherches Agricole in St. Hyacinthe, Quebec, Canada.

 Early, very round, medium-sized pink fruit.
 Excellent, juicy, and flavorful.
 Thin skin is blemish free and tender.
 It is very delicious picked ripe from the vine.
 A little like Rose de Berne, the vibrant pink fruit are captivating to look at.
 Given to the Seed Ambassadors Project in 2007 by Gerhard Bohl, a seed steward in Germany.

 Solanum lycopersicum.
 80 days.
 Indet.

 Known in Russian as Sibirskiy Velikan Rozovyi.
 Truly giant pink beefsteaks form on tall floppy vines.
-Deliciously juicy & meaty.
+Deliciously juicy and meaty.
 Usually Siberian tomatoes are on the early side but this special tomato is an exception.
 We thought it would be too late for us here in the Northwest but it was just fine.
 Like many main season tomatoes the yield is huge but more concentrated in the late season.
 It fills the role that Brandywine often would, but we like it better in every way.
-Sourced originally from Tatiana Kouchnareva, the creator & owner of the wonderful fact-filled website, Tatiana’s TOMATObase.
-She originally received this variety from Tamara Yaschenko, a tomato collector from Siberia.
+Sourced originally from Tatiana Kouchnareva, the creator of the wonderful fact-filled website, Tatiana’s TOMATObase.
+Tatiana originally received this variety from Tamara Yaschenko, a tomato collector from Siberia.